Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/automation_exercise.md

 ## Task descriptions

-The CI workflow consists of the three steps
+The CI workflow consists of the three steps:

 1. Check code style using `black` on the Python files in the repository.
 2. Run tests while also collecting coverage information via `pytest` and the `coverage` package.
 The coverage information (stored in the file `.coverage`) has to be stored and handed over to the next step.